nirbhayph/spothole.core/README.md

  * A service layer file in python has been created with different methods which are used by the api to communicate with the database for performing CRUD operations.

+(Schema Diagram Here)

 #### 3. Flask API
  * The Flask API has been built for data exchange between the front end applications, the object detection model and the database.

  * For understanding the front end side of things please refer the important urls section of this read me file.

+ * A app controller script has been created to communicate with the service layers (mysql, mail service and parent(object detection))

  * The following endpoints have been created for the API.